Zel Price Reaches $0.15 on Top Exchanges (ZEL)

 Buying and Selling Zel

-It is usually not possible to buy alternative cryptocurrencies such as Zel directly using U.S. dollars.
-Investors seeking to trade Zel should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Zel using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Zel directly using U.S. dollars.
+Investors seeking to trade Zel should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Zel using one of the exchanges listed above.

 Receive News & Updates for Zel Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zel and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.